-For residents and visitors of the Commonwealth of Virginia, facing a reckless driving charge is extremely serious and can carry a wide-range of penalties.
+For residents and visitors of the Commonwealth of Virginia, reckless driving charges are extremely serious and can carry a wide-range of penalties.
 Reckless driving charges are classified as criminal offenses in the Commonwealth of Virginia, and can be treated as a Class 1 misdemeanor or a Class 6 felony depending on the severity of the violation.

 It is never advisable to face a reckless driving charge in court without an experienced lawyer.
 A qualified attorney may be able to have your reckless driving charge reduced, or even dropped depending on the circumstances and evidence supporting the prosecution's claims.
 Below we will take a closer look at the penalties associated with misdemeanor and felony reckless driving charges.